wakeuplabs-io/opid-method-spec/did-opid-method.md

 ---

-The polygonid did method uses additional JSON-LD types.
+The opid did method uses additional JSON-LD types.

 The JSON-LD vocabulary is stored in: